HarleyCoops/smolThinker-.5B/ReadMe.md

   Keep `num_generations` at 16 to ensure ample exploration.

 - **Validation:**
-  Use the dataset’s validation split for continuous evaluation and early stopping to prevent overfitting.
+  Use the dataset's validation split for continuous evaluation and early stopping to prevent overfitting.

 ### 7. Training and Evaluation